NeuroRelational Summit 2026

 5:30 – 6:45 p.m.

-KEYNOTE: Rewired by Grace: Why “Try Harder” Doesn’t Work — and What Actually Changes Us
+KEYNOTE: Rewired by Grace: Why Insight, Willpower, and Prescribed Solutions Don’t Last — What Actually Does

-Scott Makin is founder of the Makin Institute, Friends Counseling Centere and Co-Founder of the Townsend Institute for Leadership and Counseling at Concordia University Irvine, Licensed Mental Health Counselor, Executive Coach, & Consultant
+Scott Makin, MA, is the founder of the Makin Institute, the Friends Counseling Center, and Co-Founder of the Townsend Institute for Leadership and Counseling at Concordia University Irvine, Licensed Mental Health Counselor, Executive Coach, & Consultant

 Most of us were taught that change happens by trying harder, changing our thinking, focusing on the positive, getting more information, moral pressure, or self-disciplined behavior plans, yet many of us still feel stuck in the same cycles of anxiety, shame, anger, or loneliness.
 These change strategies can help in the short term, but often collapse under stress or over time.
 In this session, you’ll discover why they fail: they treat the symptoms while the deeper “neural wiring” underneath stays the same.
 You’ll learn how to spot the most common outdated change engines and reposition them in their proper role — support tools, not the source of transformation.
 Rewired by Grace shows a different path — how God designed our brains to change through safe relationships, honest emotions, and genuine relational experiences that replace old messages like “I’m not enough.”
 “I am not desirable.”
 “I am too much.”
 You’ll leave with simple, practical next steps to build the kind of connection — with God and others — that makes real change not just possible, but sustainable when life gets hard.